 Before the mechanical inspection is started make sure the car has numbers on the doors.

-All cars must have numbers legible by corner workers and track staff on both sides of the car before starting tech inspection (8" height minimum, 1"stroke width minimum for Time Trials and DE; 6" height minimum, 1"stroke width for Autocross).
+All cars must have numbers legible by corner workers and track staff on all sides for DE/TT and front and side of the car for AX before starting tech inspection.
+(8" height minimum, 1"stroke width minimum front and sides and 4" height rear for Time Trials and DE; 6" height minimum, 1"stroke width for hood and doors for Autocross).